Advanced neuroimaging research for the digital age

 Finally, I am of the core faculty members of the Augmented Intelligence in Medical Imaging working group that is part of the recently formed Institute for Augmented Intelligence in Medicine at Northwestern University.
 The goal is to develop deep learning models that can inform us of which brain regions are driving patient classification, along with developing predictive models that can use MRI inputs to predict future decline, improve image processing tasks such as correcting motion artifacts and image segmentation..

-In order to gain insight into underlying pathways and mechanisms impacted by neurodegenerative diseases such as Parkinson’s disease and Alzheimer’s disease, our lab leverages multimodal microstructural, structural and functional imaging.
-To improve reliability of these algorithms we have adopted practices common in industry such as GIT for version control of code, markdown language for clear code documentation and singularity for running production ready code on multiple systems while maintaining data consistency.
-Our custom pipelines are optimized for accuracy in neurodegenerative disease populations in order to improve sensitivity and specificity of results.
+In order to gain insight into underlying pathways and mechanisms impacted by neurodegenerative diseases such as Parkinson’s disease and Alzheimer’s disease, I leverage multimodal microstructural, structural and functional imaging.
+To improve reliability of these algorithms I have adopted practices common in industry such as GIT for version control of code, markdown language for clear code documentation and singularity for running production ready code on multiple systems while maintaining data consistency.
+My custom pipelines are optimized for accuracy in neurodegenerative disease populations in order to improve sensitivity and specificity of results.

 As a core member of the Augmented Intelligence in Medical Imaging (AIMI) working group in the newly formed Institute of Augmented Intelligence in Medicine at Northwestern University, the focus of our group is to apply augmented intelligence (AI) to create transformative medical AI-based applications to help clinicians improve patient outcomes through personalized care across all medical imaging disciplines and diseases.
 My interest is to develop and apply cutting-edge deep learning algorithms to create predictive models of motor and cognitive decline in Parkinson’s disease and atypical Parkinsonism.